 PAGE is not an end-all, be-all tool, but rather one that attempts to ease the burden on the Python programmer.
 It is aimed at the user who will put up with a less than completely general GUI capability in order to get an easily generated GUI.
 A helper and learning tool, it does not build an entire application but rather is aimed at building a single GUI class and the boiler plate code in Python necessary for getting the GUI on the screen.Change review:

 I have included within this project python-mode extensions which I wrote to enhance emacs as a Python IDE.
-They may be downloaded from the Summary Page.
+They may be downloaded from the Source Forge Page.

-Currently PAGE and the resulting GUI windows have been tested on Linux running Python 2.7.6, and 3.2 running on Linux and on Win32.
+Currently PAGE and the resulting GUI windows have been tested on Linux running Python 2.7.6, and 3.2 running on Linux, on Win32 and Windows 10, OSX, and reportedly on Rasperrian.

 Software versions utilized to test PAGE 4 were: